swiftlang/swift-evolution/proposals/NNNN-package-manager-product-definitions.md

 Also, as packages become more complex and new conceptual parts on which clients can depend are introduced, the interaction of implicit rules with the explicit product definitions can become very complicated.

 We plan to provide some of the convenience through tooling.
 For example, an IDE (or `swift package` itself on the command line) can offer to add product definitions when it notices certain types of changes to the structure of the package.
+We believe that having defined product types lets the tools present a lot better diagnostics and other forms of help to users, since it provides a clear statement of intent on the part of the package author.

 ### Distinguishing between target dependencies and product dependencies